lukaM19/CompSci308_SLogo_team05/doc/DESIGN.md

 ##Names and roles
 * Vincent Chen
   * Worked on Command API and modified Model API to accept multiple actors
+* Luke McSween
+  * Worked on the Controller API, as well as the save and load features
 ##Design goals
 * Command API
   * Organized hierarchy and packages